pytorch/pytorch/docs/source/jit_language_reference_v2.rst

 ^^^^^^^^^^^^^^^

 - ``torch.jit.isinstance()``
-    - Returns a boolean indicating whether a variable is of specified type.
+    - Returns a boolean indicating whether a variable is of the specified type.
     - More deatils about its usage and examples can be found in :meth:`~torch.jit.isinstance`.